Lalrindika Ralte

-Lalrindika Ralte (born 7 September 1992 in Lunglei, Mizoram), popularly known as Dika, is a former Indian professional footballer who last played as an attacking midfielder for Real Kashmir in the I-League.
+Lalrindika Ralte (born 7 September 1992), popularly known as Dika, is a former Indian professional footballer who last played as an attacking midfielder for Real Kashmir in the I-League.

 Born in a small town in Mizoram he started playing football at a very young age.
-During his playing career he has been regarded as one of the most talented footballers of the country in recent times with a brilliant left-foot and also a specialist in set pieces.
+During his playing career he has been regarded as one of the most talented footballers of the county in recent times with a brilliant left-foot and also a specialist in set pieces.
 Often a fan favourite among the Red and Golds for his genius understanding of the game and spectacular goals.

-Career
+Club career

 Churchill Brothers and Pailan Arrows

 Ralte started his career at Churchill Brothers in 2009 and scored his first professional goal for the club on 1 April 2010 against JCT in the I-League in a 6–0 win.
 Ralte signed for Pailan Arrows on a season-long loan for the 2010–11 season.
 He scored his first goal for the Arrows on 3 December 2010 against Prayag United in Arrows' first ever professional match in the I-League.
 Ralte then scored a brace for the Arrows on 7 May 2011 against Mumbai to help Arrows win 2–1.

 Ralte moved back to Churchill for the 2011-12 I-League after his year-long loan and on 1 November 2011, scored his first goal since his return against Prayag United at the Fatorda Stadium to help Churchill draw the match 1–1 in the I-League.
 He then scored again on 17 December 2011 against Shillong Lajong in the I-League to help Churchill to a 6–0 win.
 He would then score on 15 January 2012 against Mohun Bagan in the I-League in a 2–3 loss. while he continued to play regular football and impressed, he did not score again until 1 April 2012, when he scored against Prayag United at the Fatorda Stadium again in a 5–2 victory.
 He scored his 5th goal of the season 15 days later on 15 April 2012 against Pune in a 2–0 away victory.
 He then scored his last goal of the season on 6 May 2012 against his former club, Pailan Arrows, in the 50th minute in a match that ended 3–2 in favor of his team.